 This project will be able to double the port's current capacity by the construction of a new dock leading to the sea.
 Designed to anticipate and adapt to forecast traffic growth, this new infrastructure also prepares the Port of Calais for the logistic and industrial needs of tomorrow.
-Its scheduled date of entry into service is 2021.
+Calais Port 2015 is entered in service on Octobre 31,2021.

 Here is the introduction to the Calais Port 2015 project:

 Calais Port 2015 seen from the sky through the years:

 Calais Port 2015 was conceived as of 2003 in response to a twofold challenge in the future: to be capable of berthing the next generation of ferries and ro-ro ships, and cope with the increase in traffic forecast on the 2020/2025 horizon by installing state-of-the-art port facilities on land reclaimed from the sea.

 Calais Port 2015 is backed by the Nord Pas-de-Calais-Picardie Region, owner of the Port of Calais, which on 19 December 2014, by a vote of the plenary meeting, gave its approval for launching the Calais Port 2015 project.

 Calais Port 2015 is a response to new needs:

 - 40% growth in cross-channel traffic by 2030

 - An increase in the size of ferries (up to 240 m, versus 213 m at present)